vron/compute/README.md

 For an example of using compute to generate a package, including how to call it please see github.com/vron/computeexample

+# Alignment
+Effectively std430 BUT vec3 and friends are rounded up to vec4 to allow for aligned sse2 operations.

 # Testing
 Testing is slow since it uses the full pipeling through the docker image for each test case.
 To run all test cases run: